trofi/trofi.github.io.gen/posts/272-peeking-at-stale-nixpkgs-packages.md

 ```

 Now we can build the list of outdated packages in `nixpkgs`.
 I'll use
-the following `jq` hack to pick latest-everywhere vs latest-in-nixpkgs:
+the following `jq` hack to pick latest-everywhere vs latest-in-`nixpkgs`:

 ```
 $ jq --sort-keys '